 Charlotte Water has requested additional capacity from WSACC.
 The WSACC wastewater treatment plant expansion is expected to be online in 2024.

 Development requests with WSACC approvals that have not expired can continue.
 Previously approved capacity shall be reviewed twice annually for progression of construction.
 Developments with approvals are asked to review their phasing plan and building schedules.
 Charlotte Water will not reassign or reallocate capacity approvals between projects or parcels.

 Customers who wish to connect initially to the public system in the capacity-limited basins have options for wastewater treatment.
 These options may include "package plants" and septic systems that can allow construction to proceed until Charlotte Water is able to offer capacity.
+Alternative approaches are regulated and permitted by entities external to Charlotte Water (e.g., NCDEQ and Mecklenburg County Environmental Health).
 Proposed projects close to basin boundaries may also be able to pump to a different basin.